permalik/archive_ui/content/page/about/index.md

 ## Independent Experience
-I'm concurrently building language processing and system-level programs, desktop and web applications, 2D game development, and additions or improvements to my homelab.
+I'm concurrently building language processing and system-level programs, desktop and web applications, a 2D game, dronecraft computers, and additions or improvements to my homelab.

 My personal projects span from a C compiler written in Zig, a C++/QT Zettlekasten-inspired note-taking application and text editor, a Rust operating system, a C#/Monogame Gauntlet-like